 Boar bristle beard brushes are much less likely to produce static.
 In fact, many of them market themselves as being specifically anti-static.
 It does make a difference.

-The force of synthetic nylon against beard hair can be unhealthy.
+The force of synthetic nylon against beard hair can be damaging.
 Unfortunately, it doesn’t exactly glide effortlessly through it.

 Using any sort of synthetic material to groom a beard can cause friction, and friction causes problems.